Safe Touches

 • Culturally sensitive script

-• Facilitators trained on how to deliver the Safe Touches program use puppets to teach body safety concepts
+• Facilitators trained on how to deliver the Safe Touches program use puppets and posters to teach body safety concepts

 Program Delivery